 Energised by the Southland League’s Alexander Rodger, the forward-looking province was electrified in the 1920s, using its own hydroelectric power station at Lake Monowai.
-This map shows the network in 1930 – the depression of the 1930s was to plunge the Southland enterprise into bankruptcy, and the central government took it over in 1935.
+This map shows the network in 1930.
+The depression soon plunged the enterprise into bankruptcy, and central government took it over in 1935.

 Te whakamahi i tēnei tūemi